Side by side our old church and our new one

 The church became a Wesleyan church after the merger of the Pilgrim Holiness and Wesleyan Methodist denominations in 1968.

 Most of this story details the construction of a building and the acquisition of property.
 Although, these are important facts they are only a small piece of the impact Mount Union Wesleyan Church has made on this small community.
-The most important detail is that this church continues to be a thriving community where people are healed,friends are made, lives are changed,and disciples learn more about how to be committed followers of Jesus.
+The most important detail is that this church continues to be a thriving church where people are healed,friends are made, lives are changed,and disciples learn more about how to be committed followers of Jesus.